noozip2241993/learning-python/csulb-is-640/exams/midterm1/midterm1-prep-notes.md

 # IS-640 Midterm 1 Prep
 ## Expectations
 - style and correctness will be graded generously
-- syntax errors = max 35% credit Code must run
+- syntax errors = max 25% credit, Code must run
 - 2-3 questions
     - similar to the hit the box demo during 09262020 class session
     - similar in difficulty to the homework